Indus Creed: Rock Machine

 Indus Creed was originally called Rock Machine, a group formed in 1984 by Mahesh Tinaikar (lead guitar), Mark Selwyn (bass), Ian Santamaria (vocals), Aftab Currim (rhythm guitar), and Suresh Bhadricha (drums).
 After playing just a few concerts in 1984, the lineup went through some changes.
 Jayesh Gandhi replaced Currim, Mark Menezes took Bhadricha's chair, and Uday Benegal took over from Santamaria as lead vocalist.
 A few months later, Zubin Balaporia joined the band, adding keyboards.
 Tinaikar, Selwyn, Gandhi, Benegal, and Balaporia remained the core members of the band for a major portion of its existence.

 Rock Machine started out as a cover band, playing a mix of mainstream rock and hard rock by such bands as Thin Lizzy, UFO, The Who, Deep Purple, Van Halen, and Rush.
 Rock Machine were one of the earliest bands in India to tour the country extensively, performing at colleges and independent rock festivals.
 The band eventually began to write and perform their own songs.

 In 1988, Rock Machine released their first album, Rock'n'Roll Renegade.
 Hailed as India's first all-original rock album, it was a major success.
 The band's follow-up album, The Second Coming, was released in 1990 and featured a more slickly produced sound than their debut.

 In 1992, Mark Menezes left Rock Machine and was replaced by drummer Bobby Duggal.

 Indus Creed

 Seeking a change of image and sound from that of a college-style band to a more internationally suited one, Rock Machine changed their name to Indus Creed in 1993.
 They began to experiment with Indian instruments, such as the tabla and sarangi.
-They also released a video to the song "Pretty Child", which became a hit and won the band an MTV India Video Music Award.
+They also released a video to the song "Pretty Child", which became a hit and won the band an MTV Asia Video Music Award.

 In 1995, Indus Creed released their first album under the new name.
 The band also published two music videos from the self-titled record, "Trapped" and "Sleep".
 The drummer's chair saw yet another change when Bobby Duggal was replaced in 1995 by Adrian Fernandes.